osazuwamatthewogbebor/multi-tenant-notification-engine/README.md

 | Email    | SMTP             | Planned |

 Each channel is a separate strategy class behind a shared interface.
-Adding Discord or Twilio means writing one new class and registering it — the queue, worker, and logging code don't change.
+Adding Discord or Twilio means writing one new class and registering it.
+The queue, worker, and logging code don't change.

 ## Decisions I made, and what they cost